n8n-io/n8n-docs/docs/integrations/builtin/credentials/harvest.md

 # Harvest credentials

-You can use these credentials to authenticate the following nodes with Harvest.
+You can use these credentials to authenticate the following nodes:

 - [Harvest](/integrations/builtin/app-nodes/n8n-nodes-base.harvest/)